 Kate frequently performs on Broadway and in other regional musical theater productions both in and outside of the NYC area.
 She completed two tours with Broadway: The Big Band Years in fall 2015 and spring 2016 and played second trumpet in the National Tour of Annie in December 2015.
 Selected regional show experience includes two New York Musical Theater Festival shows: Icon (2016) and Into the Sun (2015), off broadway productions of Mary Poppins (Westchester Broadway Theater), Three Penny Opera (Atlantic Theater Company) and Lies My Father Told Me (National Yiddish Theatre).
 As a commercial player, Kate also performs with groups of many different styles and was fortunate to appear on Late Night with Jimmy Fallon in an all-girl horn section with the band Sleigh Bells.

+As a composer, Kate wrote a piece for her debut album and continues to write other works for unaccompanied trumpet – most recently combining with singing and speaking.
 As a contractor, Kate has experience hiring everything from a full orchestra to a big band to a horn section for various events.
 She contracted a full orchestra for a recording session of Netanel Hershtik’s album The Art of Cantor at Avatar Studios.
 She also has hired musicians for over 10 different musicals, rock groups, and various church events.
 If you are interested in having Kate put together musicians for your event, do not hesitate to contact her via the contact form or email: firstname.lastname@example.org

 In addition to performing, Kate has enjoyed teaching all ages and experience levels for the past ten years.
 She is currently an Adjunct Instructor at New York University, where she has been teaching private lessons to undergraduates since 2013.
 Kate also maintains her own private studio and teaches at an after school program in Harlem.
 Kate has also taught for several years at various El Sistema inspired programs including the Harmony Program and Baltimore Symphony Orchestra’s Orchkids.